 The focus of Suspected Unexpected Serious Adverse Reaction (SUSAR) reporting will be on those events that, based on a single case, are highly likely to be related to the study medication.
 To this end, anticipated events that are either efficacy endpoints, consequences of the underlying disease, or common in the study population will be exempted from expedited reporting.
 Thus the following events will be exempted from expedited reporting:

-Events which are the consequence of COVID-19, influenza, or community-acquired pneumonia; and
+Events which are the consequence of influenza or community-acquired pneumonia; and

 Common events which are the consequence of conditions preceding randomisation.